Suwadith/Hotel-Management-System-Java-PP-CLI/README.md

-# Hotel-Management-System-Java-CLI
+# Hotel-Management-System-Java-PP-CLI

 Java based Hotel Management System.
+[Procedural Programming]

 Administor has the ability to add, remove customers from a total number of 10 rooms.